thirdweb-dev/contracts/docs/Account.md

-- The Account can have many Signers.  - Currently, there is no difference in power between signers.
-Each Signer can:      - Perform any transaction / action on this account with 1/n approval.      - Add signers or remove existing signers.  - The Account can:      - Deploy smart contracts.      - Send native tokens.      - Call smart contracts.      - Sign messages.
+- The Account can have many Signers.  - There are two kinds of signers: `Admin`s and `Operator`s.
+Each `Admin` can:      - Perform any transaction / action on this account with 1/n approval.      - Add signers or remove existing signers.      - Approve a particular smart contract call (i.e. fn signature + contract address) for an `Operator`.
+Each `Operator` can:      - Perform smart contract calls it is approved for (i.e. wherever Operator =&gt; (fn signature + contract address) =&gt; TRUE).  - The Account can:      - Deploy smart contracts.      - Send native tokens.      - Call smart contracts.      - Sign messages.
 (EIP-1271)      - Own and transfer assets.
 (ERC-20/721/1155)